partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: If I go back like this, I'll forget about all of you a second time, right?!
 That's not how you treat people you care about!
 My childhood memories, my dreams, they're important... they're important parts of who I am!

-Momo: Barley!
+Momo: Barkley!

 DLC: MOMO....!!!
 REMEMBEEEEEERRRR!!!!!

 Momo: Stop!
-Barley's got nothing to do with this!
+Barkley's got nothing to do with this!

 DLC: HIYAAAAAAAAAAA!!!!

-Momo: BARLEYYYYYY!!!!
+Momo: BarkleyYYYYY!!!!

 Captain: *WOOF!*

 Momo: CAPTAIN!

-Captain: *pant* *pant* can't... let Barley... die...
+Captain: *pant* *pant* can't... let Barkley... die...

-Captain: Barley's duty... in the Real World... to protect Momo-chan... *pant*
+Captain: Barkley's duty... in the Real World... to protect Momo-chan... *pant*

 DLC: IDIOT!
 IDIOT!!!